9 Visualize with ggplot2

 ).

-Beyond this basic type, ggplot()
+Beyond this data type, ggplot()

 assumes that the data is formatted in a specific ways (in so-called “long” format, using factor variables to describe measurement values).

 At this point, we do not need to worry about this and just work with existing sets of data that happen to be in the right shape.
+(We will discuss corresponding data transformations in Chapter 14 on Tidying data.)

 The data used in the subsequent examples is copied from the penguins